-All supply chain models must be approximations to some degree because making absolutely precise measurements of supply chain entities in the real world is not possible.
-One can make very precise operating measurements (fractions of millimeters and seconds) at the level of a machine tool making an engine part.
-And one can still make precise operating measurements at the level of a single facility within a supply chain such as a factory or a warehouse (fractions of meters and minutes).
-But what level of precision is realistic when measuring operations across an entire supply chain using many different kinds of vehicles to move hundreds of products between factories, warehouses and stores spread out across a region or around the world?
+One can make very precise measurements (seconds, micrometers and milligrams) for operating a machine tool making an engine part.
+One can still make precise measurements (minutes, meters and grams) for operating a facility such as a factory or a warehouse.
+But what level of precision is realistic when measuring operations across an entire supply chain using many different kinds of vehicles to move hundreds of products between facilities spread out across a region or around the world?

 Is it possible to measure the precise weight of every product in a supply chain?
-What if the products being measured are shipping containers loaded with a similar mix of items, but not exactly the same mix of items in every shipping container?
+What if the products being measured are shipping containers loaded with a similar mix of items, but not exactly the same mix of items in every container?
 Is it possible to measure the precise length of a delivery route?
 When people talk about the distance between two facilities do they mean the distance from one facility’s loading dock to the other facility’s loading dock, or is it the distance from the front door of one facility to the other?
-When moving products from one facility to another facility in a different state or province or country is it realistic to attempt to measure those operations in seconds and minutes, or is it better to go with hours and days?

 Realistic Levels of Precision in Supply Chain Models